-In the fall, we offer four excellent courses:
+In the fall, we’ll offer three excellent courses:

 - WRT 305: Literary Magazine Publishing (in which students serve as editorial staffers on our national literary journal, Prism Review);

 - WRT 303: Poetry Writing, in which students immerse themselves in the craft of writing poetry; and

 - WRT 324: Advanced Literary Non-Fiction, in which students will study contemporary and experimental works of non-fiction in order create their own original pieces.

 - WRT 204: Intro to Prose Writing (new course! counts as LVWB/Writing 111): in this class, students will learn and apply academic research skills toward creative original works of fiction and non-fiction;

 - WRT 305: Literary Magazine Publishing;